-Successful Applicants will have 7 to 14 days after notification of the results to accept the offer, depending on the host partner institution.
-In the event of an Applicant rejecting an offer, the REDI Management Team will offer the position to the next Applicant on the reserve list, who will then also have 7 to 14 days to accept the offer, depending on the host partner institution.
+Successful Applicants will have 7 days after notification of the results to accept the offer.
+In the event of an Applicant rejecting an offer, the REDI Management Team will offer the position to the next Applicant on the reserve list, who will then also have 7 days to accept the offer.
 For any special circumstances, the REDI team will discuss and agree with the Selection Panels and the REDI Program Committee, as well as relevant parties involved.